Coal Exchange: Post-war period

 Cardiff's reliance on coal made the Bute Docks highly vulnerable to any downturn in the demand for it.
 With the end of the war the docks went into further decline.
-The Coal exchange closed in 1958 and coal exports came to an end in 1964.
+The Coal Exchange closed in 1958 and coal exports came to an end in 1964.
 The southern extension was demolished in the 1970s.
 The building became Grade II* listed in 1975.

 In 1979 the Coal Exchange was earmarked as a future home of the proposed Welsh Assembly and a heavily reinforced underground carpark was constructed (also envisaged to act as a nuclear shelter) but the plan for devolution was rejected by the Welsh people in a referendum.

 In 1983 the building was considered as a headquarters for the Welsh language television station, S4C, though this also failed to take off.
 The Exchange Hall was used with great regularity during this period as a filming location for various parts of the entertainment industry, for example the BBC drama Bevan.

 Re-opening and closure

 In 1988 the building was re-acquired and subsequently completely refurbished in 2001 to turn it into a major venue.
-The venue hosted acts such as the Arctic Monkeys, Manic Street Preachers, Ocean Colour Scene, Stereophonics, Van Morrison and Biffy Clyro.
+The venue hosted acts such as the Arctic Monkeys, Manic Street Preachers, Ocean Colour Scene, Lostprophets, Stereophonics, Van Morrison and Biffy Clyro.

 The Coal Exchange closed on 7 August 2013 as a result of building safety issues.
 With the subsequent liquidation of the company which owned it in 2014, ownership of the Coal Exchange passed to the Crown Estate.
 It then became the subject of efforts to preserve the historic fabric of the building by the not-for-profit organisation Save the Coal Exchange Limited.
 In February 2015, Welsh Government Economy Minister Edwina Hart commissioned a feasibility study into future re-use of the building.
 In May 2015 it was confirmed that the exchange would be used for filming of the remake of The Crow.
 In 2016, filmmaker Nick Broomfield visited the building as part of his documentary Going Going Gone, which investigated the deterioration and heritage of the Coal Exchange.

 The Exchange Hotel

-In 2016 it was announced that the building was to be fully refurbished as a hotel by private company Signature Living, with a museum detailing the history of the building and of the Cardiff Docks.
+In 2016 it was announced that the building was to be fully refurbished as a hotel by Liverpool-based private company Signature Living, with a museum detailing the history of the building and of the Cardiff Docks.
 The proposal received some opposition, including from the Victorian Society and MP Stephen Doughty.
 Cardiff council granted planning permission in July 2016.
 In June 2017, the BBC broadcast a documentary entitled Saving The Coal Exchange, which looked at the development of the building into a hotel.
 As part of the phased restoration programme, rooms were opened as works were completed.
 The first 30 rooms of the hotel opened in May 2017.
 This was followed by a further 30 rooms in both June and September 2017, bringing the total to 50.